 Jones Beach State Park — Wantagh

 This popular beach has been beckoning families for years.
-The park is laid out over 6 ½ miles of beautiful shoreline.
+The park is laid out over 6½ miles of beautiful shoreline.
+Recent improvements include more restaurants, boardwalk and leisure path renovations, new playgrounds, a splash pad, and for 2019 a new adventure park.
 Visitors can swim in the ocean, take a relaxing stroll along the boardwalk, or visit the Theodore Roosevelt Nature Center.
+Bicyclists are now permitted on the new leisure path.
 Fields 3, 4, and 5 offer beach access through the park's iconic beach tunnels; fishing is allowed at field 10; and oceanfront parking and the calm waters of Zach's Bay are located at Field 5.
 Note: The waves can become rough at Jones Beach, and swimmers are required to swim in designated lifeguarded areas.
 Mobility mats over the sand at Fields 2, 6, and Zach’s Bay allow for easier access for visitors with strollers, wheelchairs, and beach gear.
 At lunch time, enjoy traditional food stand favorites such as hot dogs and ice cream.
 In recent years, gourmet concession stands have been added to the amenities with made-to-order pizzas and truffle fries.
 Also, check out the summer concert schedule for the Northwell Health at Jones Beach Theater.
 Jones Beach is crowded on weekends and holidays, so arrive early.
 Bathrooms and changing areas are available at each field.
-Cost: $10 per vehicle or free with seasonal Empire Pass.
+Cost: $10 per vehicle or FREE with a seasonal Empire Pass.

 Long Beach Boardwalk — Long Beach